petrovg/flickrpicker/README.md

 * Add the FlickrPicker project to your project
 * Create a callback URL so that your app can be notified after user grants permissions

+# TO DO

+* Activity indicators
+* Store the authorization token and sectret
+* Add a de-authorize button to PickAPic which removed the stored token and secret